cmrust/directv-remote/README.md

 The parameter **ipAddr** is required and expected to be a string.

 No arguments other than a possible exception are given to the completion **callback**.
+If err is undefined, this it is a valid Set Top Box.

 Example:
 ```